AynAhmed/Snap-Fit/README.md

 -   PostgreSQL
 -   Carrierwave
 -   Chart.js
--   Devise ( User Auth)
+-   Devise (User Auth)

 ## visual tutorial:
-To get a look at Snap Fit, visit the [visual tutorial](https://youtu.be/7Nb-N5wHuVI) and watch a walk through.
+To get a look at Snap Fit, visit the [visual tutorial](https://youtu.be/7Nb-N5wHuVI) and watch the walk through.
 You can also clone this repo and view it on your local machine.
 Once logged in, you can begin tracking your workouts and meals effortlessly.

 ## User Guide